nginadofficial/nginad/README.md

 ------------------

 NginAd 1.6 is being released and tagged today.
+This release features private exchanges, vanity domains, AJAX creatives uploads and much more.
 There is a confluence page describing the features and differences here: https://nginad.atlassian.net/wiki/display/NGIN/NginAd-Concepts